Suspected Swindler Shaun King Accused Of Trying To Profit Off Of Chadwick Boseman’s Death, He Responds

 Also, some are sharing another email he sent out and accused him of profiting off the death of Breonna Taylor.
 After noting that he’s in Louisville, Kentucky where the unarmed EMT was killed, King wrote;

 “I need your help.
-Please consider chipping in here today on ANY level!”
+Please consider chipping in here today on ANY level!” while noting that the money would be used to find a “brilliant cohost”, allegedly for his podcast.

 What do YOU think about Shaun King’s email in the wake of Chadwick Boseman’s passing???